RMHogervorst/blog/content/post/2019-03-13-setting-up-csp-on-your-hugo-site.md

 What does the header file say:

 * `/*` for all pages on blog.rmhogervorst.nl
-* `X-frame options` etc : What is not allowed
+* `X-frame options` Disable iframes from other places.
+* 'X-XSS-Protection: Cross site scripting protection: does not let the page load when a cross site scripting is detected
+* X-content-type-options: Don't really know what it does, but  it is recommended.

 But then follows the CSP:

 ![This stops XSS](/post/2019-03-13-setting-up-csp-on-your-hugo-site_files/jose-aragones-627837-unsplash.jpg)
 ```
+Content-Security-Policy:
-Content-Security-Policy: default-src cdnjs.cloudflare.com 'self' blog.rmhogervorst.nl code.jquery.com fonts.googleapis.com.....ETC
+default-src cdnjs.cloudflare.com 'self' blog.rmhogervorst.nl code.jquery.com fonts.googleapis.com.....ETC
 ```

+This CSP tells what default-src can deliver content, where code, images,  css and fonts can be loaded  from.

 I did not manually type out all of the domains I use on my website.
 I don't have the time.

 I use a service called <report-uri.com>.
-You can start with following a wizard and adding the basic CSP thingies to your headers.
+You can start with following a wizard and adding some basic CSP thingies to your headers.
 You set your CSP to report-only (so not blocking anything, but only reporting).
 This makes all browsers who visit your site report all the sources to report-uri.